mscansian/reviewsapi/README.md

 ### BasicAuth ###
 It allows you to authenticate using HTTP's username/password basic authentication.
-Although is extremelly convinent for testing it's not recommended to use it in production (especially without TLS).
+Although is extremelly convinent for testing, it's not recommended to use it in production (especially without TLS).
 You can disable it by commenting a line in *webservice/settings.py*.